Bail Bonds Lawyers Conroe

 In Texas, if you are arrested and charged with a crime, the law provides that you are entitled to a reasonable bail.

 Bail Bond Violations

-If you are so foolish as to violate any of the terms of your bond, the court will revoke your bail (set aside your bond) you will be jailed until your case is resolved.
-Aside from costing both money and your personal freedom it may also jeopardize your ability to mount a defense.
-If you are arrested for any another offense while on bond you will be charged with the addition offense of a “bail bond violation” and also risk your a “Surety to Surrender your bond”.
+If you are so foolish as to violate any of the terms of your bond, the court will revoke your bail (set aside your bond), and you will be jailed until your case is resolved.
+Aside from costing both money and your personal freedom, it may also jeopardize your ability to mount a defense.
+If you are arrested for any another offense while on bond, you will be charged with the additional offense of a “bail bond violation,” and you risk your “Surety to Surrender your bond”.
 The penalty for the bail bond violation may be even more severe than the penalty for the offense for which you were originally charged.